What makes a great content writer today?

 Like any professional, some writers are resistant to change.
 “I’ve been doing it for years, I think I know what I’m about,” is far too common of a mentality.

-The absolute best web writers (actually, any professional) will always adopt beneficial changes as they come.
+The absolute best content writers (actually, any professional) will always adopt beneficial changes as they come.
 It’s sorting out what is useful and what isn’t that comes with practice.

-The point of all this is that there’s a LOT expected of the contemporary web writer.
+The point of all this is that there’s a LOT expected of the contemporary content writer.

 You need to write, first and foremost, with impressive clarity, immaculate word use, and perfect punctuation.